-The lighthouse of Cape St John or Aforesmenos is located 27km north of Agios Nikolaos, next to the village Vrouchas and the wind farm of Baboura.
-The lighthouse can be accessed via a passable dirt track that starts from the wind farm and, then, a short trail that runs along the cliffs (some years ago there was only a trail).
-The rugged landscape is typical of Crete with bare mountains, rugged coastlines and too much wind!
+The lighthouse of Cape Agios Ioannis or Aforesmenos is located 27km north of Agios Nikolaos, next to the village Vrouchas and the wind farm of Baboura.
+The lighthouse can be accessed via a passable dirt track that starts from the wind farm and, then, a short trail that runs along the coast (some years ago there was only a trail).
+The rugged landscape is typical of Crete with bare mountains, rugged coastlines, and too much wind!

-At the wind farm you will see the small whitewashed church of St. John and the remains of the German observatories and the German galleries.
-In Vrouhas you should visit the old stone windmills, next to the village, and the huge cisterns-well for collecting rainwater.
+At the wind farm, you will see the small whitewashed church of St John (Agios Ioannis) and the remains of the German observatories and the German galleries.
+In Vrouchas you should visit the old stone windmills, next to the village, and the huge cisterns-well for collecting rainwater.